 Because we believe students learn best through hands-on activities and experiences, we take an experiential approach in all disciplines.
 Rather than relying on teacher lecture, we give students opportunities to engage with their coursework through activities that include investigations in the science and innovation labs, inquiry into primary source documents and artifacts in history, and emersion in world language classrooms to experience the language and culture of far away places.

-We desire to educate students who possess wisdom and eloquence.
 Because we believe wisdom begins with knowing the Creator, we present God as the author of all life and all truth.
 We see eloquence—the ability to speak and write clearly, passionately, and convincingly—as the hallmark of a sound and thorough education.
 Through a carefully planned progression of instruction in grammar, logic, and rhetoric, students learn to articulate their ideas through clear and concise writing and oration.
 Eloquence finds its pinnacle through a ready defense of the faith, a desired outcome for every Dunham graduate.

 Skilled and caring teachers are the key to everything we do.
 With a student/teacher ratio of 8:1 and an average class size of 14, students make big connections with each other and their teachers, who know and pray for them by name.
 We understand how students learn, where they struggle, and what makes them tick.
 We know their greatest strengths, their secret aspirations, and the 122 other things that make them them.
 This capacity for connecting with students on a personal level is part of our school’s unique culture and often what our alumni value the most from their years at Dunham.